Bardolph-Automation-Inc/bardolph/docs/main.rst

 any testing with "Day and Dusk" or "White" bulbs.
 I would expect them to work ok, although I don't really know.

+I've also done some preliminary testing with the Z LED strip.
+It seems to work well, although there's no support for zones, yet.
+If you set the color of the strip, the entire set of LED's will have that same color.

 Given the wide-open nature of their API, I plan to start work on supporting other LIFX devices, including those that can display more than one color at a time, as soon as I get around to buying them.